YiZheng11/TFM/README.md

  ## Reproducibility
 Full reproduction of the analyses requires access to:
-- Mouse FASTQ/BAM files and the corresponding sample metadata.
+- Mouse FASTQ/BAM files and the corresponding sample metadata, however count tables are available.
-- GTEx expression data and metadata for liver, heart atrial appendage and left ventricle.
-- Human and mouse MitoCarta 3.0 gene lists.
+- Human MitoCarta 3.0 gene lists.

 Given equivalent inputs and correct paths, running the scripts in the order described above will regenerate the main count tables, DESeq2 results, GSEA outputs and most figures reported in the thesis.